 As students return to school, the Champaign Police Department reminds motorists and pedestrians of safe transportation practices and to observe applicable laws near school zones.

-According to National Highway Traffic Safety Administration data, there were 281 school-age children (18 and younger) killed in school transportation-related crashes from 2007 to 2016.
+According to National Highway Transportation Safety Administration data, there were 264 school-age children (18 and younger) killed in school transportation-related crashes between 2008 to 2017.
 To help ensure that kids arrive to and from school safely it is essential that motorists and pedestrians alike adhere to rules of the road.

 Reminders to Drivers: